ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

     Best_PageRank <- as.list(as.character(row.names(Vertex[Vertex$PageRankCat == "yes",])))
 ```

-The final table for our vertex looks like this:
+The head of the final table for our vertex will show with this command:

 ```R
     head(Vertex, 5)